IGT and Scientific Games Sign Cross-Licensing Agreement for Cashless Gaming Intellectual Property

 LONDON and LAS VEGAS, March 1, 2021 /PRNewswire/ -- International Game Technology PLC ("IGT") (NYSE: IGT) and Scientific Games Corporation ("Scientific Games") (NASDAQ: SGMS), today announced that they have signed a cross-licensing agreement for patents related to cashless slot gaming technologies.
 Under the agreement, Scientific Games and IGT will be able to offer patented cashless gaming technologies from the companies' combined portfolios of casino management systems solutions to the U.S. gaming industry.
 Financial terms of the agreement have not been disclosed.

+NYSE:NYSE:IGT) is the global leader in gaming.
+We deliver entertaining and responsible gaming experiences for players across all channels and regulated segments, from Gaming Machines and Lotteries to Sports Betting and Digital.
+Leveraging a wealth of compelling content, substantial investment in innovation, player insights, operational expertise, and leading-edge technology, our solutions deliver unrivaled gaming experiences that engage players and drive growth.
+We have a well-established local presence and relationships with governments and regulators in more than 100 countries around the world, and create value by adhering to the highest standards of service, integrity, and responsibility.
+IGT has approximately 11,000 employees.
+For more information, please visit www.igt.com." alt="IGT (NYSE:NYSE:IGT) is the global leader in gaming.
+We deliver entertaining and responsible gaming experiences for players across all channels and regulated segments, from Gaming Machines and Lotteries to Sports Betting and Digital.
+Leveraging a wealth of compelling content, substantial investment in innovation, player insights, operational expertise, and leading-edge technology, our solutions deliver unrivaled gaming experiences that engage players and drive growth.
+We have a well-established local presence and relationships with governments and regulators in more than 100 countries around the world, and create value by adhering to the highest standards of service, integrity, and responsibility.
+IGT has approximately 11,000 employees.
+For more information, please visit www.igt.com.">

 - Warning!
-GuruFocus has detected 10 Warning Signs with NAS:SGMS.
+GuruFocus has detected 13 Warning Signs with NYSE:IGT.
 Click here to check it out.

 As a result of this agreement, operators will now be able to unlock the industry's most compelling portfolio of cashless gaming technologies.
 By combining the strongest features of each Company's cashless gaming patent portfolio, IGT and Scientific Games are providing a solution for the gaming industry to quickly increase adoption of cashless technology.